Maelstrom8/Malignance/README.md

 - [Big Thanks](#big-thanks)

-## Introduction
+# Introduction

 Malignance is a lightly modded list for Dragon's Dogma: Dark Arisen that is designed to be a base for extensive tweaking/customization.
 It was previously called Ascalon.
 It was also previously taken off Wabbajack and made unavailable, but ever since I started playing a little bit of Dragon's Dogma 2 and Dragon's Dogma Online, I thought I should update this and bring it back online.

----

-## Information

-Malignance features a small amount of mods because the game doesn't really have a banging modding community, or should I say available tools.
-It's an old game.
+Dragon's Dogma isn't a very popular game for modding.
+It's an old game and it was really annoying to mod.
+I don't have a ton of mods, but I tried my best to make it customizable for the user.

-- If you want to see which mods are being used and some details on them - see [Gameplay Documentation](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/GAMEPLAY.md)
+- If you want to see which mods are being used and what merged mods mean - see [Gameplay Documentation](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/GAMEPLAY.md)
 - If you want to get into the modding aspects of this list - see [Modding & Pawns Documentation](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/MODDING%20AND%20PAWNS.md)
 - If you want to get into the optional mods - see [Optional Mods Documentation](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/OPTIONAL%20MODS.md)
-- If there is anything else you are looking for, then keep looking?
+- If there is anything else you are looking for, it's probably not on this documentation.

 ## Requirements